jialing-wu/Personal-webite/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Advanced Technology in EER
-  - Engineering Identity
+  - International Engineering Education
-  - Instructional Design
+  - Mix-method research

 # Education to show in About widget
 education: